These states are best, worst for raising children

 The five worst states for overall child well-being were Arizona, Nevada, Louisiana, New Mexico and, at the bottom of the list for the second year in a row, Mississippi.

-The Annie E. Casey Foundation is an nonprofit group focused on improving the well-being of American children.
+The Annie E. Casey Foundation is a nonprofit group focused on improving the well-being of American children.
 Laura Speer, co-director of the study and associate director of policy reform and advocacy for the foundation, said she was most surprised by improvements in the high school graduation rate (with 83% graduating on time in 2014/2015, up 1 percentage point from 2012/2013) and the teen birth rate: 22 births per 1,000 girls in 2015, down from 24 in 2014.

 "They had been at historically good levels, and both the high school dropout rate and the teen birth rate continued to drop this year," Speer said.
 "And they're now at the lowest levels they've ever been."